 Speak to the sons of Israel and say to them, “When you enter the land which I am going to give to you and reap its harvest, then you shall bring in the sheaf of the first fruits of your harvest to the priest.
 He shall wave the sheaf before the LORD for you to be accepted; on the day after the sabbath the priest shall wave it” (Leviticus 23:10-11).

 The only other place this 50-day count from the wave sheaf is mentioned in Scripture is in Deuteronomy 16.
-However, Shavuot – the Feast of Weeks – at the end of this count is also called Pentecost, πεντηκοστή pentekoste, in Greek (2 Maccabees 12:32, Tobit 2:1, Acts 2:1, Acts 20:16, 1 Corinthians 16:8).
+However, in other passages Shavuot – the Feast of Weeks at the end of this count – is also called Pentecost, πεντηκοστή pentekoste, in Greek (2 Maccabees 12:32, Tobit 2:1, Acts 2:1, Acts 20:16, 1 Corinthians 16:8).
 Thayer identifies this as meaning “the fiftieth day.”